We think this movie stands out for:

 Parents need to know that The Maze Runner is based on the first novel in James Dashner's best-selling young adult trilogy.
 The movie, like the book, is a cross between Lord of the Flies, Ender's Game, and The Hunger Games and should appeal to fans of the books and of star Dylan O'Brien (Teen Wolf).
 There's more strong language ("s--t," "a--hole," "bitch") in the movie than in the book, which featured mostly made up curse words like "shuck" and "klunk."
 Unlike many other popular teen movies, The Maze Runner doesn't highlight a central romance (at least in this installment), but it definitely includes the same amount of intense violence -- some of it teen on teen, some of it creature on teen, and much of it weapons based.
 Characters die, and the scenes in which the mechanized Grievers kill the boys are particularly disturbing.
-Main character Thomas is a great role model, helping his friends and standing up to authority when necessary.
+Main character Thomas is a strong role model, helping his friends and standing up to authority when necessary.
 And there are clear themes of teamwork, courage, and friendship.

 What's the story?